MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

     Run: `mkdir -p ~/.ssh`

-2. Then, from your Windows File Explorer, open the `id_rsa.pub` file in your SSH directory (`C:/Users/{enter your username here}/.ssh`) using Notepad, and then copy the entire contents of the file.
+2. Then, from your Windows File Explorer, open the `id_rsa.pub` file in your SSH directory (`C:/Users/{your_username}/.ssh`) using Notepad, and then copy the entire contents of the file.
 Once the public key string is copied, go back to Cmder where you are logged into your server.
 Type the following, replacing `{public_key_string}` with your entire SSH public key string that you copied from Notepad:

     Run: `echo '{public_key_string}' >> ~/.ssh/authorized_keys`